Stevendeleon/portfolio-v2/README.md

 # stevendeleon.com

-Here is the latest version of my portfolio which has evolved from static HTML, to a Template, to now : `Next.js & React.js`
+Here is the latest version of my portfolio which has evolved from static HTML, to using templates, to now : `Next.js & React.js`

 ### Upcomming changes
 > Refactoring + Cleanup of Project Structure